-On November 9, 2020, Nanjing Daxin New Energy Automobile Industry Co., Ltd ("Nanjing Daxin") was established as a wholly owned subsidiary of CBAK Nanjing with a register capital of RMB50,000,000 (approximately \$7.5 million).
-Up to the date of this report, the Company has contributed RMB37,000,000 (approximately \$5.5 million) to Nanjing Daxin.
+On November 9, 2020, Nanjing Daxin New Energy Automobile Industry Co., Ltd ("Nanjing Daxin") was established as a wholly owned subsidiary of CBAK Nanjing with a register capital of RMB50,000,000 (approximately \$7.5 million).On March 6, 2023, Nanjing Daxin changed its name to Nanjing BFD Energy Technology Co., Ltd ("Nanjing BFD").
+The Company has paid in full to Naning BFD through injection of a series of cash.